 Present Time Clocks

 For period lighting, hardware and house parts of all kinds, plus a raft of ideas and illustrations, we know of no better place than Rejuvenation, our first, and usually final, stop for period lighting and house hardware.
-The web site is worth exploring jist to improve your knowledge of period lighting.
+The website is worth exploring just to improve your knowledge of period lighting.

 For absolutely authentic subway tile made exactly the way it was made during the Arts & Crafts period, this is the place to go.

-Includes authentic reproduction subway tile, trim, mouldings, floor mosaics and ceramic accessories.
-This is where you will find the same subway tile your granfatehr used for your Victorian or Arts & Crafts bath or kitchen project.
+Includes authentic reproduction subway tile, trim, moldings, floor mosaics, and ceramic accessories.
+This is where you will find the same subway tile your grandfather used for your Victorian or Arts & Crafts bath or kitchen project.